 If an employer is unable or unwilling to accommodate the recommended changes then you may remain off sick for the duration of the fit note.

-If you are off sick for four or more days in a row you may qualify for Statutory Sick Pay (SSP) which is payable for 28 weeks.
-Since April 2018 the rate of pay for SSP has been £92.05 per week but to be eligible you must earn at least the lower earning limit.
+If you are off sick for four or more days in a row you may qualify for Statutory Sick Pay (SSP) which is payable for up to 28 weeks.
+The rate of pay for SSP is currently £109.40 per week but to be eligible you must earn at least the lower earning limit.
 You can get more information about SSP on the government website.

 The Advisory Conciliation and Arbitration Service (ACAS) website is a valuable resource for workers providing impartial advice and information on the legislation set out to protect employees and employers.
 To find out more about your employee rights visit ACAS.